All posts

 • Make sure the form is properly signed

-• Use the correct mailing address or fax number
+• Use the correct IRS mailing address or fax number

 Submission details are covered in where to send Form 8802.